cockroachdb/docs/src/current/v24.3/manage-logical-data-replication.md

 1. Perform the schema change on cluster A.
 1. Drop the table from cluster B.
-1. Recreate table and its schema on cluster B, which includes the new schema change.
+1. Recreate the table and its new schema on cluster B.
-1. Create new LDR streams **without** a `cursor` timestamp for the table on both clusters A and B. Run `CREATE LOGICAL REPLICATION STREAM` from the **destination** cluster for each stream:
+1. Create new LDR streams for the table on both clusters A and B. Run `CREATE LOGICAL REPLICATION STREAM` from the **destination** cluster for each stream:

     {% include_cached copy-clipboard.html %}
     ~~~ sql